LouisMazel/maz-ui/packages/docs/docs/components/maz-input-number.md

 ## No buttons

-You can remove the buttons with the props `no-buttons`
+You can remove the buttons with the props `hide-buttons`

 <ComponentDemo>
   <MazInputNumber
     v-model="numberValue"
     placeholder="Enter number"
-    no-buttons
+    hide-buttons
   />

   <template #code>